tuyishimejohnson/chatbot/README.md

 - **API Integration**: Communicates with a backend API for fetching and sending messages.
 - **Chat Clearing**: Allows users to reset the chat conversation.
 - **Loading Indicator**: Shows a loading spinner when fetching a response.
-- **User-friendly Design**: Simple and intuitive UI built with React and Tailwind CSS.
+- **User-friendly Design**: Simple and intuitive UI built with Next.js and Tailwind CSS.

 Installation